allnulled/skemator/README.md

 Please, share the issues you found in the corresponding section of the package.
 Thank you.

+## Changelog

+Changes from version to version are available in the `CHANGELOG.md` file in the root.

 ## License

 This license is tied to the license of [mermaid](#) and other libraries.